Static Hedging of Freight Rate Risk in the Shipping Market under Model Uncertainty: Numerical illustration in choosing robust hedging strategies for mitigating freight risk

-As a specific example we consider the hedging problem stated in \eqref{static-robust}, with initial prices for the spot freight rate $S(0)=50$ (in USD) and the FFA freight rate $\Stil(0)=45$ (in USD), while the strike prices concerning the options $\Psi_1$ and $\Psi_2$ are selected as $K_1 = \Stil(0) \cdot 120\% $ and $K_2 = \Stil(0) \cdot 110\%$, respectively.
-Four different investing horizons are considered for all models and homogeneity levels of information: 3, 6, 9 and 12 months (in trading days).
+As a specific example we consider the hedging problem stated in \eqref{static-robust}, with initial prices for the spot freight rate $S(0)=45$ and the FFA freight rate $\Stil(0)=40$ (both prices are expressed in USD either per day or ton depending on what the ammount $D$ represents).
+The relevant strike prices for the call and put options are determined as $K_1^{put} = K_2^{put} = \Stil(0) \,\cdot \, 80\% $ and $K_1^{call} = K_2^{call} = \Stil(0) \,\cdot \, 120\%$, respectively, given that they refer to a one year hedging horizon.
+For shorter maturies, these values are scaled with respect to the time interval considered.
+Three different investing horizons are considered for all models and homogeneity levels of information: 3, 6 and 12 months (in trading days).
 Simulations of model paths are performed using the typical step $dt=1/252$, corresponding to the daily trading frequency.
-The true model parameters for each considered case are illustrated in Table \ref{tab-0} and the optimal strategies obtained per case under the true model are displayed in Table \ref{tab-1}.
-For all experiments $B=100000$ paths are simulated using the distributions characterizations in Section \ref{sec-4.1}.
+The true model parameters for each considered case are illustrated in Table \ref{tab-0}

+For each experiment $B=100000$ paths are simulated according to the distributions characte\-rizations in Section \ref{sec-3.3} while each prior heterogeneity scenario has been repeated $L=500$ times in an attempt to reduce the chance of reporting extreme cases.
 The obtained results are compared to the optimal decision obtained by the true model.
-The performance of the method is assessed through the typical statitical error indices: Mean Absolute Error (MAE) and Root of Mean Square Error (RMSE), calculated with respect to the optimal results obtained by the true model.
-Expected profit is expressed as the percentage of the amount (per unit of charge) that shoud be covered for the freight service if the obligation should be paid at time $t=0$.
+The performance of the method is assessed through the typical statistical error indices: Bias, Mean Absolute Error (MAE), Root Mean Squared Error (RMSE) and Efficiency Index (the proportion of the generated variance under the adopted model to the variance of the true model), calculated with respect to the optimal results obtained by the true model.